sketchplugins/plugin-directory/README.md

 - [Bootstrap Guides](https://github.com/tomoyukikashiro/sketch-bootstrap-guides), by Tomoyuki Kashiro: Generate guides along with twitter bootstrap grid system.
 - [Bound with Box](https://github.com/lewishowles/sketch-bound-with-box), by Lewis Howles: Draws a rectangle of the same size, shape and position as the selected layer, with possible padding.
 - [Butter](https://github.com/pberrecloth/butter-sketch-plugin), by Peter Berrecloth: Butter will butt your layers together.
+- [CanvasFlip](https://canvasflip.com/), by CanvasFlip: Sync and generate specs from sketch artboards to CanvasFlip.
 - [Changelog](https://github.com/jacopocolo/changelog.sketchplugin), by Jacopo Colò: A simple Sketch plugin to generate artboard-based changelogs
 - [Character Count](https://github.com/andrewfiorillo/sketch-character-count), by Andrew Fiorillo: Sketch plugin to count number of characters in a text layer
 - [Charts](https://github.com/nolastan/charts.sketchplugin), by Stanford Rosenthal: Quickly insert charts into Sketch.